joe7575/signs_bot/manual_EN.md

 ## Inventory

-The following applies to all commands that are used to place items in the bot inventory, like:
+The following applies to all commands that place items/items in the bot inventory, such as:

 - `take_item <num> <slot>`
 - `pickup_items <slot>`